siaf/toli/README.md

 toli --how "show all running docker containers"

 # Show command with explanation
-toli --how -s "show all running docker containers"
+toli --how "show all running docker containers"

 # Execute the command after confirmation
 toli --do "show all running docker containers"